cybex-gmbh/github-workflows/README.md

 You need credentials of an IAM user that can manage AWS Lightsail.
 For a recommended configuration take a look at the [Pullpreview wiki](https://github.com/pullpreview/action/wiki/Recommended-AWS-Configuration).

+#### Artifacts

+The name of an artifact can be passed as an `Input` to include additional files on the staging environment.
+When extracting downloaded artifacts, the file paths are preserved.

+See [GitHub Artifacts Docs](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts) for more information.

 ### Tests workflow